What is SASS?

 $fontfamily:'helvetica neue', helvetica, sans-serif

-How to use variable in sass
+How to use variables in Sass

 /*in scss*/